healthchecks/healthchecks/templates/docs/configuring_checks.md

 * **Cron Expression** is the cron expression you specified in the crontab.
 * **Server's Time Zone** is the timezone of your server.
-The cron daemon typically uses system's local time.
+The cron daemon typically uses the system's local time.
 If the machine is not using the UTC timezone, you need to specify it here.
 * **Grace Time**, same as for simple schedules, is how long to wait before sending an alert for a late check.